Mourne - Seascapes mini-workshop

-We will get some lunch and head over towards our sunset location around 1-2 miles away.
+We will head over towards our sunset location around a mile or so away.

 We will photograph sunset from one of two beaches (Tyrella or Minerstown) depending on conditions.
 I've planned this workshop at a time when the tide will be receding and almost out - offering us plenty of compositional options.

 After sunset, the workshop will end and I will answer any remaining questions you may have.

 This workshop is suitable for both beginner photographers right up to those who are more advanced but simply want to be guided to some new locations to expand their portfolio.

 We will cover topics such as:

 Planning a shoot in detail;

 The Exposure Triangle (shutter speed, aperture and ISO);

 Long exposure photography; and

 A moderate level of fitness is required for this workshop as we will be walking on uneven ground, however this will be over short distances and with no ascents.